thomastownsend/job-manager/readme.txt

 = Translations =

+New for July 2015:

+* Italian Translation (0.7..24),provided by Criss Seregni
+* Job Manager is now Sidekick enabled with Walkthroughs
+* Job Manager is now CSS Hero Ready

-If you would like to do a translation for the plugin, you can do so via Transifex.
+We need help with translations for the Job Manager plugin, you can HELP via Transifex.
 [Transifex](https://www.transifex.com/projects/p/job-manager-hp/)

 Simply select or add a language you want to translate in and I will attach the language in the next version release.
 You will need an account on Transifex to do this.

-If you have done a translation via JobManager, then you are welcome to send that also.
-To send your translation files contact me. (http://www.wp-jobmanager.com/contact-us/) Select Translations via options.
+Not sure how to get started?
+Contact me. (http://www.wp-jobmanager.com/contact-us/) Select Translations via options, and let me know the language you want to help with?
+I will email you back super easy instructions.
+It is really not difficult at all.

-I'll acknowledge your contribution here with either your full name or username given.
+= I'll acknowledge your contribution here with either your full name or username given.=

 NOTE:The information below has been maintained for continuity purposes and applies to the plugin up to release 7.20